AmirShkolnik/DivingCenter_API/README.md

 ### Logging in

-Here's a template for your readme.md file explaining the issue with dj-rest-auth login:

 ### Problem Statement

 When attempting to log in to the backend using Django Rest Framework and dj-rest-auth, the login page (`dj-rest-auth/login/`) fails to load properly.
 The page appears to be in a perpetual loading state until manually refreshed.
 In the developer tools, a 404 error is observed: "Failed to load resource: the server responded with a status of 404 ()".